Introduction: Somewhat Complete PCB Fabrication

 I made some conductive "ink" using a mixture of PVA glue, water, and graphite powder.
 Graphite is fairly expensive so do a small amount at a time.
 To start with, I mixed some PVA with a little water to loosen it a bit, then loaded it up with graphite powder until it seemed like it might set.
 When I eventually tried to use this mix to line my holes, it proved much too thick.
 I diluted it with water until it was the consistency of cream and obtained really good results with it.
 I believe now however that I would have been better making conductive ink using gum arabic.

 Spread the ink over one side of the board, making sure it goes in all the holes.
+A squeegee is recommended but a finger will work.
 Use a vacuum cleaner to suck it through from the other side, making sure every hole is penetrated.
 It's important to do this with a vacuum cleaner as it creates an even coating of ink and ensures no holes are blocked.
 When the board is completely dry, clean it with wet-and-dry abrasive paper.
 As long as the ink in the holes isn't disturbed, it should remain intact and stay connected to the outside copper.
 You may want to attempt the caustic soda bath and hydrochloric acid pickle when this part is done.
 I have no idea how they will affect the ink since I didn't do them myself.

 (Update: Since time of writing, I started doing the caustic bath and acid pickle.
 It is definitely worth doing, the copper plating is much better anchored to the base copper.
 The PVA glue based ink survives the caustic bath and acid pickle just fine.)